butlin/presentations/MEDI2101 practical wk 3.md

 - Drive to breathe
 - Maintains pH within narrow limits

-<quote>Blood carbon dioxide (pCO<sub>2</sub>) as the principal factor that affects the rate and depth of breathing, respiratory sensations, air hunger and breathlessness.</quote>
+<blockquote>Blood carbon dioxide (pCO<sub>2</sub>) as the principal factor that affects the rate and depth of breathing, respiratory sensations, air hunger and breathlessness.</blockquote>

 --
 ### Regulation of breathing automaticity by CO<sub>2</sub>